-This is not only a story of slavery and the Trans-Atlantic Slave Trade.
+This is not only a story of slavery and the European Trans-Atlantic Slave Trade.
 This is a new telling of an old story of how Africans arrived in early America, but from the perspective of its living, vibrant settlers, whose viewpoint has largely been ignored.
-We believe far too many historical discussions of the African Slave Trade and slavery have overshadowed the stories of the Africans and later African Americans as a people, rendering their past lives and accomplishments nearly invisible to the present-day audience.
+We believe far too many historical discussions of the European Slave Trade and slavery have overshadowed the stories of the Africans and later African Americans as a people, rendering their past lives and accomplishments nearly invisible to the present-day audience.

 “I am an invisible man.
 I am a man of substance, of flesh and bone, fiber and liquids – and I might even be said to possess a mind.
 I am invisible, understand, simply because people refuse to see me.”

-- Ralph Ellison from “Invisible Man”
+– Ralph Ellison, from “Invisible Man”

 Our mission is to create greater visibility and awareness of the vast contributions that African men and women have made to American history.
 It is our hope the sharing of the creative survival and perseverance of the early Africans of Newport will help today’s generation better understand and take pride in their own unique American heritage.